 Clinical decision support (CDS) has the ability to significantly impact improvements in quality, safety, efficiency, and effectiveness of health care.
 The Agency for Healthcare Research and Quality (AHRQ) has long supported efforts to develop, adopt, implement, and evaluate the use of CDS to improve health care decisionmaking.

-AHRQ launched a new initiative in 2016 to disseminate and implement patient-centered outcomes research (PCOR) findings through clinical decision support (CDS).
+AHRQ launched an initiative in 2016 to disseminate and implement patient-centered outcomes research (PCOR) findings through clinical decision support (CDS).
 This initiative has two main goals:

-- To accelerate the movement of evidence into practice through CDS; and
+- To advance the movement of evidence into practice through CDS; and

 - To make CDS more shareable, standards-based, and publicly-available.